-Lyon is currently tutoring in Composition and Music Language at the University of Melbourne.
+In 2017 Lyon tutored both Composition and Music Language 1 at the University of Melbourne.

 In 2013 - 2014 Lyon was the residential Music Tutor at International House, a college associated with The University of Melbourne.
 May taught music theory and composition, vocal coaching, and assisted with the regular music events.
 As well as music May also taught subjects in literature and anthropology.